tung13041996/figma-token-scanner/README.md

 | **✎** | Opens a dialog to customise the name and collection before creating |
 | **×** | Hides the token from the list and excludes it from the JSON export |

 > **Font tab**: Variables cannot be created for font family/weight — use Figma Text Styles instead.
-The ✎ button is not shown for font tokens.

 ---

+### Typography and Editor tabs

+Both tabs read all local Text Styles from the current file and classify each style by name:

+**Typography** — style name matches any of:
+- `H1` through `H6` (standalone or embedded, e.g. `Heading - H1`, `H2 Bold`)
+- `Big Heading` (any capitalisation or with dashes)
+- `Body Text`, `Body Text 1`, `Body Text 2`, … (with optional number suffix)

+**Editor** — everything else:
+- Labels, subtitles, CTAs, captions, overlines, buttons, stats, etc.

+Styles are shown grouped by their Figma style group name (the part before `/` in the style name).
+Keys in the exported JSON are the slugified last segment of each style name.

+---

 ### Export JSON

-Click **Export JSON** to download `design-tokens-YYYY-MM-DD.json`.
+Click **Export JSON** to download `scan-design-token.json`.

 #### Format